 These individuals usually start increasing their intake of alcohol due to the presence of some stress, a relationship problem or losing a cherished one.
-Later on, this can become a habit and then changes to a medical condition that puts them in a denial stage.In this sad incident her son and three nieces also died.
+Later on, this can become a habit of beer abuse or any other alcohol dependence, and then changes to a medical condition that puts them in a denial stage.In this sad incident, her son and three nieces also died.
 The story shows how functioning alcoholics can not only risk their life, but also the lives of others around them.

 Can I control my condition of functioning alcoholism?